zerowidth/tire_swing/README.txt

     node :variable, :value => :text_value
   end

+And use TireSwing to extend the Treetop-provided parser with a helper method or two:

+  TireSwing.parses_grammar(SimpleAssignment)

-When you parse the grammar and call .build, it will return an AST using the nodes you defined, auto-building everything for you:
+When you parse the grammar using the helper, it will return an AST using the nodes you defined, auto-building everything for you:

-  ast = Parser.parse("foo = bar").build
+  ast = SimpleAssignment.ast("foo = bar")

   ast.class #=> SimpleAssignment::Assignment
   ast.lhs.class #=> SimpleAssignment::Variable